Parth-2412/TheDrive/doc.md

 - Each session operates with isolated ChromaDB collections
 - Sessions cannot access data from other users or other sessions
 - Vector search is limited to documents explicitly selected by the user for that session
-- No cross-session and cross useer data leakage as mentioned in the Problem Statement
+- No cross-session data leakage or contamination

 **Privacy Guarantees:**
-- Session data is short lived and deleted immediately upon end of the session
+- Session data is ephemeral and deleted immediately upon session closure
-- AI Node retains no memory of conversations after sessions end ensuring no log leaks
+- AI Node retains no memory of conversations after sessions end
-- Document access is limited to user-authorized
+- Document access is limited to user-authorized content only
-- No training or learning occurs from user conversations hence no data is sent anywhere
+- No training or learning occurs from user conversations

+# Setup Instructions

 # Setup Instructions